engapa/zookeeper-k8s-openshift/openshift/README.md

 We recommend you to use **zk-persistent.yaml**.
 This means that although pods are destroyed all data are safe under persistent volumes, and when pod are recreated the volumes will be attached again.

-The statefulset object has an "antiaffinity" pod scheduler policy so pods will be allocated in separate nodes.
+The statefulset object has an "antiaffinity" pod scheduler policy so pods will be allocated on separated nodes.
 It's required the same number of nodes that the value of parameter `ZOO_REPLICAS`.

 ## Building the image